Horseback Riding Tour to the 4 Inca Ruins Near Cusco

 Foal at The Ranch

 Once finished this part on the horse, you will continue by car to Tambomachay to see its beautiful water fountains, encountering on the way the nearby fort of Puca Pukara.
 After a great adventure, you’ll be returned to your hotel by midday or late afternoon, depending if you prefer a morning or afternoon tour.
-Morning is generally more predictable weather-wise, especially during the wet season.
+Morning is generally more predictable weather-wise, especially during the wet season, which is great for planning further adventures along the Classic Inca Trail.

 The Q'enqo Forest is a sought-after retreat for nature enthusiasts seeking solace from the vibrant city life of Cusco.
 Here, you can traverse the forest's paths on foot, winding through fragrant eucalyptus groves and alongside babbling brooks.
 Keep an eye out for the diverse bird species, colorful butterflies, and other wildlife that call this forest home.
 Use your free day from your Cusco tours to immerse yourself in nature's embrace at Q'enqo Forest.